FantasyPros Accuracy Award

 Yet for all of those positives, Downs finished just 32nd among WRs in PPR points per game.

-What Stopped the Breakout Last Year
+What Stopped The Breakout Last Year

 Two major issues held Downs back in 2024:

-- Poor QB play.
+2. Poor QB play.
 The Colts passing game struggled badly.
 QB Anthony Richardson was mostly to blame.
 He became just the third QB since 2000 to complete less than 50% of his passes on 250+ attempts, joining Tim Tebow and Akili Smith.

-Overall, the offense finished:
+Overall, the Colts finished:

-- 32nd in completion rate
+• 32nd in completion rate

-- 25th in passing yards
+• 25th in passing yards

-- 25th in passing TDs
+• 25th in passing TDs

-WR's Numbers Took Off With Competent QB
+Downs' Numbers Took Off With Competent QB

-- 9.4 targets per game
+• 9.4 targets per game

-- 7.1 receptions
+• 7.1 receptions

-- 66.4 yards
+• 66.4 yards

-Will QB Play Improve in 2025?
+Will QB Play Improve In 2025?

 Jones has his flaws, but he brings significantly better passing efficiency than Richardson.
 That includes higher career marks in completion rate, passer rating, and success rate.
+He's also less of a rushing threat than Richardson, which means more pass attempts for the team.

 TIP